AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 ![Table with template tags replaced with actual values in the rows](../images/table_result.png)

-### Insert Table using table markers
-Table tags can also inserted in a document using table markers.
-Please refer [Table Tag with Markers](../document-generation-api/tablewithmarkers.md) to learn more about the usage of table markers.

 <InlineAlert slots="text"/>

 Please visit [Complex Table Constructs](../document-generation-api/complextableconstructs.md) to learn about advanced